APT Aladin Viewer

 The APT Aladin control window in the APT GUI contains a number of helpful features that can be turned on and off as desired, depending on the application (see Figure 2).
 The Load DSS box has already been mentioned, but a few others of special interest include:

-- Orient Ranges button: When a position angle or range HAS been set on a given observation, this display is useful for showing the allowed range of motion for the reference angle of the selected instrument.
-A circle is displayed, where the green portion indicates the allowed PA range and the red portion shows disallowed ranges.
+- Orient Ranges button: When a position angle or range has been set on a given observation, this display is useful for showing the allowed range of motion for the reference angle of the selected instrument.
+A circle is displayed, where the green portion indicates the selected PA or range and the red portion shows disallowed ranges.
+If a PA range was given, the display will show the orientation at the middle of the range.

-- Grid button: simply displays a coordinate grip over the Aladin display.
+- Grid button: simply projects a coordinate grip over the Aladin display.

-- Single Aperture button: (Added APT 25.1.1) For certain modes (mainly NIRCam), this toggles to a simplified view of the field overlay.
+- Single Aperture button: For certain instrument modes, this button toggles to a simplified view of the field overlay.
+For example, if a complicated dither pattern has been selected, choosing Single Aperture simplifies the display to show a single dither step.

-If a mosaic observation is displayed, grabbing a tile and rotating it to a new position angle is followed very shortly be a repositioning of the entire mosaic pattern in the display.
+If a mosaic observation is displayed, grabbing any mosaic tile and rotating it to a new position angle is followed very shortly by a repositioning of the entire mosaic pattern in the display.
 This is a result of the way mosaic observations are defined.
 See the APT Mosaics article for more information.

 Aladin visualization tool information